OfficialBroseph/RDCManPSMConnectorBuilder/README.md

                           DEFAULTS TO PSM-RDP IF LEFT BLANK

 TO DO:
  - make script flexible to be able to append to a specific group defined by the user.
-Currently just appends to the group node.
+Currently just appends to the first group node in the list